Russ2018-RHPS/sales/README.md

 # sales.bawdycaste.com
 Sales Team
-Page was worked on by Jaison B. and Chris G.
+Page was worked on by Jaison B. and ~Chris G.~

+> "leave me out of this shit"
+-- chris g